This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 Notes

-I use about equal parts fresh parsley, sage, rosemary, and thyme, very finely chopped.
-When using dried, cut the amount in half.
+- I use about equal parts fresh parsley, sage, rosemary, and thyme, very finely chopped.
+When using dried, reduce to about 1 teaspoon +/-.